 Portrait of Patricia Easton

-Patricia Easton is executive vice president and provost at Claremont Graduate University.
-As a professor and researcher, she specializes in the history of modern philosophy, particularly the philosophy of Rene Descartes and the Cartesians of the 17th century.
+Easton is Professor of Humanities at Claremont Graduate University.
+As a professor and researcher, she specializes in the history of modern philosophy, particularly the philosophy of René Descartes and the Cartesians of the 17th century.
 Her interests also include the philosophy of mind, the history of science, and the history of philosophy.
-Easton teaches courses and seminars in early modern philosophy as well as transdisciplinary courses.
+Easton current research centers on the role of mechanization in developments in medicine and psychology in early modern science, with recent studies on Nicolas Malebranche (forthcoming in: Oxford Handbook of Malebranche) and Antoine Le Grand (forthcoming in: Cartesian Physics and Their Receptions: Intellectual and Institutional Contexts).
+Recent teaching includes seminars in early modern philosophy, humanities interdisciplinary topics, and transdisciplinary courses such as “Leading through Crisis” and “From Modern Thought to Wicked Problems.”

 Easton received her BA in Psychology and Philosophy from Glendon College, York University, and her MA and PhD in Philosophy from the University of Western Ontario.
 She has received numerous awards from the Getty Foundation, the CGS/Ford Foundation, and the Mellon Foundation, among others.
-Easton also directed and edited The Descartes Web Site that features 17th-century French and English editions of Descartes’ The Passions of the Soul.

 Co-authored with Melissa Gholamnejad (current doctoral student).
 “Louis de la Forge and the Development of Cartesian Medical Philosophy.”
 In Early Modern Medicine and Natural Philosophy, edited by Peter Distelzweig, et al., 207–25.
 Netherlands: Springer Publishing, 2016.